VidSock/Twilightscapes-/src/content/pages/index.md

   ctaLink: /galleries
 ---

 Finding obscure locations and unusual subject matter, Todd Lambert has excelled at capturing rarely seen moments of time.

+As a location scout and avid urban explorer, Todd learned to photograph what he sees at night.

 The night is misunderstood and often feared.
+But the truest colors come out only at night.
+There is no better time than nighttime.

 Let Todd's award winning work prove to you that the night is indeed beautiful.